darccyy/trustworthytimes/news/wifepissed.md

-# Guiomar Hammond Says Wife Is 'PISSED' At Whoever Leaked Her Texts
+# Guiomar Hammond Says Wife Is 'PISSED' At Leaked Texts

 ## Wife of Senator Pissed at Someone